 Group financial statements Parent company financial statements Materiality £2,440,000 (2022: £2,440,000) £2,196,000 (2022: £2,196,000) Basis for determining materiality 0.6% of revenue (2022: 5% of pre tax-profit adjusted for exceptional costs).
-Our basis for materiality was determined based upon 2% (FY22: 3%) of the parent company's net assets if revenue was used for the prior year penchmark for : '' capped at 90% of group materiality (FY22: capped at 90% of group materiality).
+Our basis for materiality was determined based upon 2% (FY22: 3%) of the parent company's net assets If revenue was used for the prior year benchmark for materiality this would also be at 0.6%. capped at 90% of group materiality (FY22: capped at 90% of group materiality).
 Rationale for the benchmark applied The benchmark for materiality the current year has been revised from pre-tax profit adjusted for exceptional costs due to the volatility in the profitability of the group during FY23.
 Revenue was therefore determined to be a more stable benchmark for the current year and a key financial metric for the users of the financial statements.
 The parent company does not generate external sales therefore we have determined net assets for the current year to be the appropriate basis.